-- ✓ Bachelor, Master or Doctorate degree from a regional, national or international equivalency accredited agency recognized by the United States Department of Education - ✓ A GPA of 3.0 or higher (on a 4.0 scale) for the last degree earned. - ✓ If applicant's first language, or language of instruction, is not English, English proficiency examination scores are required.
+- ✓ Bachelor, Master or Doctorate degree from a regional, national or international equivalency accredited agency recognized by the United States Department of Education in a related field - ✓ A GPA of 3.0 or higher (on a 4.0 scale) for the last degree earned. - ✓ If applicant's first language, or language of instruction, is not English, English proficiency examination scores are required.
 Test of English as a Foreign Language (TOEFL) minimum scores are 550 (paper-based) or 213 (computer-based) or 79 (internet-based).
 The International English Language Testing System (IELTS) minimum score required is 6.5.
-The PTE Academic minimum score required is 53. - ✓ Active/Current Medical and/or License/Certification (examples include MD, DO, ND, DC, DPT, PharmD, PA-C, ARNP, RN, RPh, RD/LD/LN, LMHC, LMFT, LCSW, CAC) - ✓ Interview with JPU representative - ✓ Personal statement - ✓ Three Letters of Reference
+The PTE Academic minimum score required is 53. - ✓ Active/Current Medical and/or License/Certification recommended - ✓ Interview with JPU representative - ✓ Personal statement - ✓ Three Letters of Reference